 Florian Habicht first won attention for 2003's Woodenhead, a fairytale about a rubbish dump worker and a princess.
 By then Habicht had already made his first feature-length documentary.
 Many more docos have followed: films that celebrate his love for people, and sometimes drift into fantasy.
 In this collection, watch as the idiosyncratic director meets fishermen, Kaikohe demolition derby drivers (both watchable in full), legends of Kiwi theatre and British pop, and beautiful women carrying slices of cake through New York.
 Ian Pryor writes here about the joys of Florian Habicht.

-As smooth and laid-back as the song, this Josh Frizzell-directed music video takes inspiration from the geometric designs of 60s Blue Note Records album covers.
-The song is from saxophonist Nathan Haines’ debut Shift Left (then New Zealand’s biggest selling jazz album).
+As smooth and laid-back as the song, this Josh Frizzell-directed music video takes inspiration from the geometric designs of album covers from 1960s label Blue Note Records.
+The track is from saxophonist Nathan Haines’ debut Shift Left (then New Zealand’s best-selling jazz album).
 Here Haines is a precocious 22, bespectacled, with his hair cropped unusually short.
-Sonny Sagala (aka Dei Hamo) appears to add a rap overlay to the song's ‘acid jazz’ influenced sax grooves.
+Sani Sagala (aka Dei Hamo) turns up to add a rap overlay to the song's ‘acid jazz’ influenced sax grooves.
 Frizzell also directed videos for Emma Paki (System Virtue) and Urban Disturbance (Static).

 ‘Beda’ featured on saxophonist Nathan Haines’ live album Soundkilla Sessions Vol 1 (1996).
 This 1997 music video — directed by Carla Rotondo — is a woozy showcase of Haines’ trademark clubland jazz, shot through with reds and yellows as the camera sways and swings around an Auckland laundromat.
 A couple of young women get ready for a night out, an old fella perves, a young Oliver Driver gets intimate next to the Surf, and an equally fresh-faced Paolo Rotondo gets lost inside his headphones and sheepskin jacket.